 I’ve already said a handful about how this creative restlessness inside of us is something that will not go away, even when marriage and motherhood come into the picture.

 You know this, you’re familiar with this.
 It’s the thing that keeps you up at night and keeps your mind reeling throughout the day.
 You know this because it hurts deep inside of you.
-And even when you do a good job at concealing it, you know it’s there somewhere eating you up.
+And even when you do a good job at concealing the pain, you know it’s there somewhere eating you up.

 It might be an idea for a creative business, or a book, or a product, or maybe a song playing in your head.
-It might be a burden for missions, an advocacy, a community.
+It might be a burden for missions, an advocacy, or a community.

 It’s the thing that fills up the pages of your journal, the thing you wish you would do when time or budget or life is not in the way.

 I tell you, whatever that is, it will hunt you every single day.
 On some days it would almost feel like you can live without it, but there are days when the pull is so strong you know you have to do something.

 I say, go for it, make the first step!